GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

     - Kubectl taint nodes node-name key=value:taint-effect
     - 3 types of options
         - NoSchedule = Pods not be scheduled on the node
-        - PreferNoSchedule = the system will try to not schedule a pod to a node but this isnt guranteed
+        - PreferNoSchedule = the system will try to not schedule a pod to a node but this isn't guranteed
-        - NoExecute = new pods will not be scheduled on the node and existing pods will be evivted if they do not tolerate the taint, - may have been scheduled before taint was applied on the node.
+        - NoExecute = new pods will not be scheduled on the node and existing pods will be evicted if they do not tolerate the taint, - may have been scheduled before taint was applied on the node.
     - Example configuration:
            - kubectl taint nodes node1 app=blue:NoSchedule